MisterCalvin/nolf-server/README.md

 | cabextract					  | 1.11-r1	 |

 ## Notes
-- The `docker-compose.yml` (the recommended way to run and manage the server) will create two named volumes: `nolf-gamefiles` and `nolf-logs`.
-Unfortunately `nolf-gamefiles` will create a full local copy of all the containers contents, meaning you will be using double the disk space.
-This is due to the fact that the container is ephemeral, but we need to persist `NetHost.txt` in order to save our current game settings.
-I will fix this in the near future, but if you wish to avoid this you can remove the named `nolf-gamefiles` volume and replace it with a bind mount on the host.
-Please ensure it has proper permissions, and try to use `gamefiles/startup.txt` from this repo to ensure the script correctly updates any custom rez files.

 - Server passwords do not work.
 I included the functionality for them inside the container startup script, but anyone will be able to join your server without supplying a password.
 If you have a fix for this please contact me and I will update the image.

 - Under game options, Server Address will show the internal IP of the container rather than your public IP address, will look in to a fix in the future.